-- Lyrical Dissonance: The musical arrangements are sweet and pleasant, despite being gloomy while Sinatra's lyrics are depressing.
+- Lyrical Dissonance: The musical arrangements are sweet and pleasant despite being gloomy, while the lyrics are downright depressing.

 - Man on Fire: "Deep in a Dream":My cigarette burns me, I wake with a start;My hand isn't hurt, but there's pain in my heart.